mndrix/prolog_library_ideas/text.md

 Start by implementing the interface for these representations.
 Then implement it for other text data structures.

+Or maybe I just standardize on SWI-Prolog's built in string type and build everything else around that.
+In that case, this library becomes a massive collection of useful string predicates.

 ## Predicates

 The library should have the following predicates (and many more):